Family Mediation Solicitors

 While mediation is a less formal and contentious process compared to court proceedings, there is still a strict process that needs to be followed.
 As such, it is important that you have as much information as possible prior to starting mediation so you know exactly what to expect.

-When instructed, our mediation solicitors can provide you with all the initial information you need about the process, prepare you for what to expect and advise you on what you are likely to achieve based on your requirements and current relationship with your former partner.
+When instructed, our mediation solicitors can provide you with all the initial information you need about the process and help you and your partner reach an agreement.

-While mediation sessions are ongoing, our team can also help you to explore and consider your options in view of your own priorities, as well as your present and future needs.
+While mediation sessions are ongoing, our team can also help you and your partner to explore and consider the various options in view of your own priorities, as well as your present and future needs.
+A great advantage of mediation is that you and your partner lead the discussion and reach an agreement which works for both of you rather than having a decision imposed on you by the court.

 Finalising agreements made during family law mediation